Does it matter? A more careful treatment of density fluctuations in 21-cm simulations: Theory

+The calculation of the emissivity of the radiating sources often involves the conditional halo mass function through the integral in Eq.~\eqref{eq: 25}.
+In evaluating that integral, the following quantity can be useful,

 This is the \emph{local} collapsed fraction of halos more massive than $M_\mathrm{min}\left(z\right)$.
+From Eq.~\eqref{eq: 21} it is clear then that the conditional HMF can be extracted from the collapsed fraction through the relation

 The collapsed fraction is a very useful quantity since the extended Press-Schechter (EPS) theory predicts its value analytically~\cite{Bond:1990iw}.
 According to EPS, for a PS HMF, in a large-scale region of comoving radius $R$, centered at $\mathbf x$, with a smoothed over-density $\delta_{m,R}$, the collapsed fraction of halos above $M_\mathrm{min}$ at redshift $z$ is

 where $\mathrm{erfc}\left(\cdot\right)$ is the complementary error function, $\delta_\mathrm{crit}=1.686$, and